China's Red Ants welcome at RV picnic

 Dinnertime arrived, and with the barbecue skewers and pig's ear stew came more beer and "baijiu" rice liquor.
 Men challenged each other to arm wrestling.
 One began reading other campers' palms.
 Boisterous talk and laughter blended with aromas of grilled chicken and lamb.

 "This is close to Beijing, so it's really convenient," said Liu Jun, 46, who has a vehicle repair and cargo-trailer business.
 "Chinese have lots of money, but wealthy Chinese don't know how to enjoy themselves outdoors," he said.
-His Zhongtian RV cost 560,000 yuan.
+His Zhongtian RV cost 560,000 yuan ($88,000).

 Several of the RVs had "Beijing Red Ants Outdoor Power League" decals as big as basketballs on their sides.
 Liu Jun hoisted a large flag with the Red Ant logo over his Jeep Cherokee as if staking out a land claim.
 His trailer had the Chinese words for "Ant Nest" painted on it.